Umuzi-org/ACN-syllabus/content/employability-sprint/cv-submission/_index.md

 ---

 ## Task Description
-1. Using the content in **Topic: Create Your CV** update your current CV, or create a new CV.
+1. Using the content in the previous sections update your current CV, or create a new CV.
 Remember to go through the content in detail and apply all the learnings.
-2. Get input on your CV from 3 different people.
-(At least 1 in the industry) (At least 1 who is 10 yrs older than you)
-3. Upload a link to your CV (make sure the share settings is set so *“Anyone with the link”* can view the document)
+2. Upload a link to your CV (make sure the share settings is set so *“Anyone with the link”* can view the document)

 ## Instructions for reviewer
 - Check that the CV is structured well and easy to read and follow